populist-vote/platform/README.md

 ## Deploying

-Deploys to the staging environment happen automatically when changes are pushed or merged to the `main` branch.
-Be sure to run `cargo sqlx prepare` from the `/db` root and commit the changes to the `sqlx-data.json` file if you change the schema.
-This file is used during build time to validate the SQL queries.
+When committing code that manipulates any sqlx query macros such as `query_as!`, be sure to run `cargo sqlx prepare` from root of each crate affected (likely `/db` or `/graphql`) and commit the changes to the `sqlx-data.json` files.
+These files are used during build time to validate the SQL queries against the live database.

+To deploy the main branch to the staging environment, run `git push heroku`

 To run the migrations, **make sure you're on branch `main`** and set the `DATABASE_URL` to the URI found on our [Heroku datastore dashboard], under "View Credentials."
 Then run `sqlx migrate run` from your local machine.
 This is a temporary solution until we figure out how to automatically run the migrations on each deploy.